How do you solve a problem like Alvaro Morata?

 Drogba arrived in west London from Marseille in the summer of 2004 to the tune of £24million.

-Back then that was a sizeable wedge of cash and represented more than just over half a Gylfi Sigurdsson.
+Back then that was a sizeable wedge of cash and represented more than half a Richarlison.

 In the wake of Adrian Mutu’s extracurricular activities and Hernan Crespo’s dissatisfaction with London life, Chelsea were crying out for a talismanic centre-forward to lead their revolution.